What Is the Definition of Generator Power Factor?

 Different size generators have varying power factors that influence the loads they’re designed to handle.
 From definitions and measurement to the difference between apparent power and real power, learning more information about your generator is the first step toward more efficient operations.

 As you think about the best next steps for your commercial generator, you may be wondering, what does generator power factor mean?
-Generator power factor, or generator power rating, measures how efficiently a machine uses its energy.
-Typically expressed as a decimal or percentage, this value indicates the total current your generator can use to perform a certain job.
+Power factor, or power rating, measures how efficiently a machine uses its energy.
+Typically expressed as a decimal or percentage, this value indicates the total current your machine, or generator, can use to perform a certain job.

 Ideally, all power a load draws from a power system would go toward the useful work.
 However, in reality, a system’s typical power factor is usually less than 100%, as other electrical aspects mean not all of a generator’s power can go toward the load work.